 THIS DATE IN HISTORY: Oct.
 14

-1979: Wayne Gretzky scores his first NHL goal in the Edmonton Oilers' 4-4 tie with the Vancouver Canucks at Northlands Coliseum in Edmonton.
+1979: Wayne Gretzky scores his first NHL goal in the Edmonton Oilers' 4-4 tie with the Vancouver Canucks at Northlands Coliseum.

-Gretzky beats goaltender Glen Hanlon for a game-tying power-play goal with 1:09 remaining in the third period.
+Gretzky beats goalie Glen Hanlon for a game-tying power-play goal with 1:09 remaining in the third period.
 He also assists on a first-period goal by defenseman Risto Siltanen.

 Exactly eight years later, Gretzky reaches another milestone goal in a 5-4 home loss to the Calgary Flames.
-His goal at 1:46 of the second period is the 545th of his career, one more than Hockey Hall of Fame member Maurice Richard.
+His goal at 1:46 of the second period is the 545th of his NHL career, moving him past Hockey Hall of Famer Maurice Richard on the all-time list.

 1967: The Los Angeles Kings defeat the Philadelphia Flyers 4-2 at Long Beach Arena in Long Beach, California, to win their NHL debut.
-Brian Kilrea has two goals and an assist, including the first goal in Kings history.
+Brian Kilrea scores two goals, including the first one in Kings history.

-1979: The Philadelphia Flyers begin the longest unbeaten streak in the NHL by defeating the Toronto Maple Leafs 4-3 at the Spectrum in Philadelphia.
-The Flyers go 35 games without a loss (25 wins, 10 ties) before the streak ends with a 7-1 road loss to the Minnesota North Stars.
+1979: The Flyers begin the longest unbeaten streak in NHL history by defeating the Toronto Maple Leafs 4-3 at the Spectrum.
+The Flyers go 35 games (25 wins, 10 ties) without a defeat before the streak ends with a 7-1 road loss to the Minnesota North Stars on Jan.
+7, 1980.

-1979: The Winnipeg Jets become the first of the four teams added from the World Hockey Association (also the Edmonton Oilers, Hartford Whalers and Quebec Nordiques) to defeat an NHL team.
-The Jets beat the Colorado Rockies 4-2 at Winnipeg Arena.
+On the same night, the Winnipeg Jets become the first of the four teams (Jets, Oilers, Hartford Whalers, Quebec Nordiques) added from the World Hockey Association to defeat an NHL team.
+The Jets top the Colorado Rockies 4-2 at Winnipeg Arena.

-1991: Mike Gartner scores his 500th NHL goal in the New York Rangers' 5-3 loss to the Washington Capitals at Madison Square Garden in New York.
-Gartner, who began his NHL career with the Capitals, beats Mike Liut 3:27 into the game to become the 16th player in NHL history to reach the milestone, but the first to do so in a Rangers uniform.
+1991: Mike Gartner scores his 500th NHL goal in the New York Rangers' 5-3 loss to the Washington Capitals at Madison Square Garden.
+Gartner, who begins his NHL career with the Capitals in 1979, beats Mike Liut 3:27 into the game to become the 16th player in NHL history to reach the milestone, but the first to do so in a Rangers uniform.

-2006: Mike Sillinger becomes the first NHL player to score a goal for 12 teams when he gets one for the New York Islanders in a 4-1 victory against the Boston Bruins at Nassau Coliseum in Uniondale, N.Y.
+2006: Mike Sillinger becomes the first NHL player to score a goal for 12 teams when he gets one for the Islanders in a 4-1 victory against the Boston Bruins at Nassau Coliseum.
 Sillinger finishes his NHL career with 240 goals in 1,049 games.